 While the United Nations had little success in its attempt back in the 1950s to bring solar cooking to poor, firewood-scarce areas, this current program seems to be working.
 Each of the more than 4,600 families in Iridimi is cooking food with sunlight.
 And nearby Toulom camp, home to 22,000 refugees, is up next.
 As of July 2007, 500 women per month are learning to solar cook in Toulom.

-For more information on solar cooking, the Darfur crisis and related topics, look over the links on the next page.
+For more information on solar cooking, the Darfur crisis and related topics, look over the links below.

 More Great Links